4d/docs/docs/Admin/tls.md

 ## Minimum version

-By default, the minimum version of the secured protocol accepted by the server is TLS 1.2.
-You can modify this value by using the `Min TLS version` selector with the `SET DATABASE PARAMETER command`.
+By default, the minimum version of the secured protocol accepted by the server is TLS 1.3.
+You can modify this value by using the `Min TLS version` selector with the `SET DATABASE PARAMETER` command.

 :::note